-We plan to advance ARX-01 into Phase 3 trials, to submit an NDA and, if approved, to commercialize ARX-01 ourselves in the United States.
+We intend to advance ARX-01 into two Phase 3 trials, and contingent on our ability to secure additional funding, we plan to complete the third ARX-01 Phase 3 clinical trial, submit an NDA and, if approved, to commercialize ARX-01 ourselves in the United States.
 Based on the availability of additional financial resources, we plan to advance ARX-02 into Phase 3 trials, submit an NDA and, if approved, commercialize ARX-02 ourselves or with a partner in the United States.
 Further development of ARX-03 will depend on the identification of a partner to support this effort.